CAcertOrg/cacert-infradocs/docs/systems/blog.rst

 .. todo:: manage the blog system using Puppet

 .. todo::

-   setup CRL checks (can be borrowed from :doc:`svn`) for client certificates
+   setup CRL checks (can be borrowed from svn for client certificates

 System Future
 -------------